antixenoinitiative/axiwiki/redline_copy.md

 <rl>System Wide Impacts</rl>

 When in the same system as a Thargoid Maelstrom, Guardian Modules <rl>are</rl><nwt> become</nwt> functionally unusable<nwt>;</nwt> <rl>and</rl><nwt> Guardian modules</nwt> will decay while anywhere <nwt>within</nwt> <rl>in the</rl><nwt> a</nwt> system at a constant rate.
-- Guardian weapons, Guardian Module Reinforcement, and Guardian Shield Reinforcement decay at a rate of 1%/s.
+- Guardian weapons, Guardian Module Reinforcement, Guardian FSD Booster, and Guardian Shield Reinforcement decay at a rate of 1%/s <nwt>until damaged (0% integrity)</nwt>.
-- The Guardian Power Plant and Guardian Power Distributor decay at a rate of 1% every 10 seconds, but do not decay lower than 19%.
+- The Guardian Power Plant and Guardian Power Distributor decay at a rate of 1% every 10 seconds, but do not decay lower than 19% <nwt> integrity</nwt>.
 - The Guardian Hull Reinforcement is immune, because it does not have integrity of its own.

 <rl>The</rl> Thargoid Maelstrom <nwt>POIs are </nwt><rl>is a </rl>large cloud-like area<nwt>s;</nwt> these appear similar to Lagrange clouds.
 Travel<rl>l</rl>ing inside the cloud will incur significant caustic damage; <rl>and</rl> it is ill advised to travel within the cloud without preparations.
 The cloud is an area of <rl>swarming</rl><nwt> sprawling</nwt> lightning storms and various Thargoid-related anomalies.
 Caustic Generators<nwt>, an anomoly only found within the caustic zone of the maelstrom cloud,</nwt> can be seen floating <nwt>and sporadically manuevering</nwt> in the cloud and are most likely the source of the caustic damage area.